crazyball/sandbox-test-01/README.md

 IMPORTANT !!!!

-This application is not intended to be deployed in production but is a sandbox of technical inventory, several coding methods (TDD, CQRS etc.) and features.
+This application is not intended to be deployed in production but is a sandbox of technical inventory, several coding methods (TDD, DDD, CQRS etc.) and features.
 This is not optimized (see Todo at bottom of this readme to see a list of suggestions / improvements to be made).

 ## Requirements